hmrc/direct-debit-update-email-backend/README.md

 # direct-debit-update-email-backend

 This service is built using Scala (2.13.10) and the Play framework (2.8).
+It uses a dependency called [chimney](https://github.com/scalalandio/chimney) for boilerplate-free data transformations.
 It uses linting tools such as WartRemover and Sclariform.
 It also uses the sbt updates plugin - to ensure that compilation fails if dependencies are not up-to-date.
 This microservice acts as a state machine, utilising mongodb.
 As users progress through the [frontend](https://www.github.com/hmrc/direct-debit-update-email-frontend) journey various